 It was a strong week for Nelly’s Sports, cleaning up 6-0 on the NFL docket with a net profit of $6,000.
 That could be you too if you get on board with our star picks today.
 Catch Nelly’s and other plays available right now at the Shop Picks page, where you can find all of the Best Bets from our champion sports handicappers.

-The Saints are 6-1 against the spread in their last seven games as an underdog, and 4-1 ATS as a road dog.
+The Bears are 4-8 against the spread in their last 12 as a road underdog.

 Players to watch

 Don't miss our champion handicappers' free picks and expert football picks today.
-And if you enjoyed this New Orleans Saints - New England Patriots prediction, be sure to drop by every day for our daily NFL projections and previews.
+And if you enjoyed this Chicago Bears - Cleveland Browns prediction, be sure to drop by every day for our daily NFL projections and previews.